When Trust Breaks, Everything Changes

 About Miriam Bellamy

 After an affair, people often work tirelessly to rebuild trust.
 But what if their efforts are making trust less likely to emerge than more?
 Perhaps you’ve done everything you can to rebuild your relationship, but you still find yourself traumatized, lonely, and lost.
-Is there hope?
-Miriam Bellamy, LMFT has been working for 27 years with individuals and couples who are trying to recover from infidelity.

 She has discovered that the elusive solution to rebuilding trust in a long-term relationship begins with a pause.
 It begins with an end.
 An end to all the trying, the forcing, the attempts to cajole trust into existence.
-Only when couples let go (whether the betrayed spouse or the unfaithful one), do they begin to experience the rebirth.
-The Bridge Back is a guide for thinking, feeling, and moving forward out of repetitive cycles of conflict and distance into a freer and more honest relationship.

 Trying to rebuild trust after an affair has inherent drawbacks that most of us don’t even consider until we are there.
 Couples making these efforts run into roadblock after roadblock, and they sadly conclude it must be them rather than the approach.